MicrosoftDocs/ATADocs/ATPDocs/deploy/directory-service-accounts.md

 - Querying another domain via LDAP for details, when detecting activities from entities in those other domains.

-When using a single DSA, the DSA must have read permissions to all the domains in the forests.
+When you're using a single DSA, the DSA must have *Read* permissions to all the domains in the forests.
 In an untrusted, multi-forest environment, a DSA account is required for each forest.

-One sensor in each domain is defined as the *domain synchronizer*, and is responsible for tracking changes to the entities in the domain, like objects created, entity attributes tracked by Defender for Identity and so on.
+One sensor in each domain is defined as the *domain synchronizer*, and is responsible for tracking changes to the entities in the domain.
+For examples, changes might include objects created, entity attributes tracked by Defender for Identity, and so on.

 >[!NOTE]
 >By default, Defender for Identity supports up to 30 credentials.
 To add more credentials, contact Defender for Identity support.